South Korea's soaring suicide, self-harm rates pinned on pandemic | DW | 15.09.2020

 Experts point out that suicide among young women was up an alarming 17.9% in April, the month when the pandemic was raging through South Korean society.
 Schools and universities were shut down, companies were attempting to arrange for employees to work from home, firms were going under, and opportunities to go out with friends or family for meals or drinks simply vanished due to the virus.

-Dr Park agrees, adding, "Social distancing in Korea is slightly different to other countries, but there is no doubt that it has led to higher levels of stress in people because the places they can go out and meet other people have been severely restricted."
+"Social distancing in Korea is slightly different to other countries, but there is no doubt that it has led to higher levels of stress in people because the places they can go out and meet other people have been severely restricted," Park explained.

-According to statistics from the Ministry of Health and Welfare, women experience suicidal thoughts 1.5 times more frequently than men, with around 60% of the people admitted to emergency rooms after attempting suicide last year were women.
+According to statistics from the Ministry of Health and Welfare, women experience suicidal thoughts 1.5 times more frequently than men; around 60% of the people admitted to emergency rooms after attempting suicide last year were women.

 Read more: Coronavirus triggers mental health crisis in India